Hundreds of ordinary mourners and VIPs pay last respects to Italian fashion icon Giorgio Armani

 Two hours after the doors opened, the line of mourners stretched down the block.

 The public viewing will continue through Sunday.
-Armani will be buried following a private funeral, details of which remain private.
+Armani will be buried following a private funeral.

 Milan is home to numerous Armani landmarks, including his theater and the Armani/Silos museum — an exhibition space in the heart of the city’s design district — as well as his residence and historic offices in the city center, and his flagship stores and hotel.